-The reasons for this problem is obvious to all – it’s insanely profitable for journals to take money from Big Pharma.
+The reasons for this problem is obvious to all – it’s insanely profitable for journals to take money from pharmaceutical companies.
 Journals want to be read.
 So they all try to get a high Impact Factor (IF).
 To do this, you need to get cited by other authors.
-And nothing boosts ratings like a blockbuster produced by Big Pharma.
+And nothing boosts ratings like a blockbuster produced by pharmaceutical companies.
 They have the contacts and the sales force to make any study a landmark.

-A less obvious benefit is the fees that are generated by Big Pharma purchasing articles for reprint.
+A less obvious benefit is the fees that are generated by pharmaceutical companies purchasing articles for reprint.
 If a company publishes an article in the NEJM, they may order several hundred thousand copies of the article to be distributed to unsuspecting doctors everywhere.
 These fees are not trivial.
 The NEJM publisher Massachusetts Medical Society gets 23% of its income from reprints.
 The Lancet – 41%.
 The American Medical Association – a gut busting 53%.
-No wonder these journals are ready to sell their readers (ordinary physicians) down the river.
-It pays.
-Who needs journalistic ethics when there’s a Mercedes in the driveway?
-Mo money, baby.
-Mo money.

 Bribery of journal editors

-A recent study by Liu et al in the BMJ shed more light on the problem of crooked journals.
-Crooked journal editors.
+A recent study by Liu et al in the BMJ shed more light on the problem of compromised journals and journal editors.
 Editors play a crucial role in determining the scientific dialogue by deciding which manuscripts are published.
 They determine who the peer reviewers are.
 Using the Open Payments database, they looked at how much money the editors of the most influential journals in the world were taking from industry sources.
 This includes ‘research’ payments, which are largely unregulated.
-As mention previously, much ‘research’ consists of going to meetings in exotic locale.
-It funny how many conferences are held in beautiful European cities like Barcelona, and how few are done in brutally cold Quebec City.
+As mentioned previously, much ‘research’ consists of going to meetings in exotic locale.
+It’s funny how many conferences are held in beautiful European cities like Barcelona, and how few are done in brutally cold Quebec City.

-Of all journal editors that could be assessed, 50.6% were on the take.
+Of all journal editors that could be assessed, 50.6% were paid by industry.
 The average payment in 2014 was $27,564.
 Each.
 This does not include an average $37, 330 given for ‘research’ payments.
-Other particularly corrupt journals include:
+Other particularly compromised journals include:

 This is slightly horrifying.
 Each editor of the Journal of the American College of Cardiology received, on average $475 072 personally and another $119 407 for ‘research’.
-With 35 editors, that’s about $15 million in bribes to doctors.
+With 35 editors, that’s about $15 million in payments to doctors.
 No wonder the JACC loves drugs and devices.
 It pays the private school bills.
-Mo money = we’ll publish your crooked studies for you.
-Mo money, baby, mo money.

 The evidence base that EBM depends upon is completely biased.
 Some people think I’m really anti-Pharma, but this is not really true.
-Big Pharma companies have a duty to their shareholders to make money.
+Pharmaceutical companies companies have a duty to their shareholders to make money.
 They have no duty to patients.
 On the other hand, doctors have a duty to patients.
 Universities have a duty to remain unbiased.

-It is the failure of doctors and universities to keep their greedy paws out of the corrupting influence of Big Pharma money that is the problem.
-If Big Pharma is allowed to spend lots of $$$ paying off doctors and universities and professors, then it should do so to maximize profits.
+It is the failure of doctors and universities to keep their distance from influence of pharmaceutical companies money that is the problem.
+If pharmaceutical companies are allowed to spend lots of $$$ paying off doctors and universities and professors, then it should do so to maximize profits.
 That is their mission statement.
-Doctors love to blame Big Pharma companies because it takes peoples gaze off the real problem – lots of doctors taking $$$ from anybody who will pay.
+Doctors love to blame pharmaceutical companies because it takes peoples gaze off the real problem – lots of doctors taking $$$ from anybody who will pay.
 The pharma industry is not the problem.
 Bribery of university doctors is the problem – one that is easily fixed if the political will exists.

 Consider this study.
 Looking at studies in the field of neurodegenerative disease, researchers looked at all the studies that were started but never finished or never published.
 Approximately 28% of studies never made it to the finish line.
 That’s a problem.
 If all the studies that don’t look promising for drug candidates are not published, then it appears that the drugs are way way more effective than they really are.
 But the published ‘evidence base’ would falsely support the drug.
 Indeed, Pharma sponsored trials were 5 times more likely to be unpublished.

 Imagine you have a coin flipping contest.
-Suppose a player call ‘Big Pharma” chooses heads, and also pays the coin flipper.
+Suppose a player called ‘Big Pharma” chooses heads, and also pays the coin flipper.
 Every time the coin flipper pulls up tails, the results don’t count.
 Every time it comes up heads, it counts.
 This happens 28% of the time.
 Now, instead of a 50/50 split of heads and tails, it’s more like a 66/34 split of heads/tails.
-So the ‘evidence based medicine’ lover claims that heads is far more likely to come up than tails, and castigates people who don’t believe the results as ‘anti-science’.
+So ‘evidence based medicine’ claims that heads is far more likely to come up than tails, and people who don’t believe the results are ‘anti-science’.

 Conflicts of interest

 Financial conflicts of interest (COI), also known as gifts to doctors, is a well accepted practice.
 A national survey in the New England Journal of Medicine in 2007 shows that 94% of physicians had ties to the pharmaceutical industry.
-This gravy train only rides in one direction.
-From Big Pharma to the wallets of doctors.
-Sure Big Pharma can simply pay doctors directly, and it does plenty of that.
+Sure pharmaceutical companies can simply pay doctors directly, and it does plenty of that.
 It’s no surprise that medical students with more exposure to pharmaceutical reps develop a more positive attitude towards them.
 Many medical schools have limited exposure of medical students in response, but declined to get off the gravy train themselves.

 There is a simple relationship between how prominent a physician is (more articles published – almost always academic doctors and professors) and how much money they take from Big Pharma.
 Mo prominent = mo money.
 Further, there is a ‘clear and strong link’ between taking industry money and minimizing the risk of side effects of medications.
-What, you thought people teach at prestigious institutions like universities for the good of mankind?
-Maybe that’s why they went there, but that’s not why they stay.
-They came for the science.
+Researchers came for the science.
 They stayed for the money.